3 Murals of Taapuna - Punaauia - French Polynesia - 2025

 This mural celebrates Polynesian history and culture, honoring the enduring connections between the sea, the land, and ancient traditions in their modern context.

-Creation of a mural during the Burning Man 2024 event in Black Rock City, titled: Burnassic Park 🦖
+Creation of a mural during the Burning Man 2024 event in Black Rock City, entitled: Burnassic Park 🦖

-I was more than delighted to have the opportunity to create a work in such a unique place.
-Working among so many creative and inspiring souls truly nourished and inspired me in my work.
+I am delighted to have had the opportunity to create a work in such a special place.
+Working among so many creative and inspiring souls has truly nourished and inspired my work.

-The artwork: I had the pleasure of bringing Burnassic Park to life, featuring a burner T-Rex on its bike, accompanied by a Pterodactyl in the form of the ‘Man.’
+The work: I had the pleasure of bringing Burnassic Park to life, featuring a T-Rex burner on his bike, accompanied by a Pterodactyl in the form of the 'Man'.

 Papenoo GS Mamu Urarii Manu School - French Polynesia - 2024